The Tunnel Thru the Air; Or, Looking Back from 1940

 The Tunnel Thru the Air, Or, Looking Back from 1940 is a science fiction novel written by market forecaster William Delbert Gann in 1927.
 In the Foreword, Gann hinted that this book is more than just a novel because it "contains a valuable secret, clothed in veiled language.
 Some will find it the first time they read it, others will see it in the second reading, but the greatest number will find the hidden secret when they read it the third time."
-Some traders believe Gann has encoded some techniques of financial astrology into this book, and some even claim that they have devoted a lifetime to study this text.
+Some traders believe Gann has encoded some techniques of financial astrology into this book.

 Plot

 The story is roughly divided into two parts: before and after 1927, the year in which it was written.
-The story began in the late evening of 9 June 1906, when the protagonist Robert Gordon was born.
-The early part of the book is mostly about the early life of Robert, including how he found and lost his true love, Marie Stanton, who was born on 6 October 1908.
+The story begins in early morning of June 10, 1906, with the protagonist Robert Gordon's mother reflecting on his birth the evening before.
+The early part of the book is mostly about Robert's early life, including how he found and lost his true love, Marie Stanton, who was born on October 6, 1908.
 The loss of Marie Stanton inspired Robert to become the greatest inventor in history.
-After 1927, the book describes an imaginary war from April 1930 to July 1932, in which Robert single-handedly help the United States to win with his amazing inventions.
+After 1927, the book describes an imaginary war from April 1930 to July 1932, in which Robert single-handedly helps the United States to win with his amazing inventions.

-The imaginary war and its hidden meaning

-The imaginary war vs. the Great Depression

-Some writers, including W.D.’s grandson John L. Gann, think that the imaginary war in the book was a prediction of the Second World War.
-However, the war in the book was from 1930 to 1932, whereas the Second World War started about ten years later.
-Therefore, unless Gann was making a very serious mistake, he could not be referring to it.
-Since there was no war against the US in 1930 in actual history, some believe that it was Gann’s prediction for the Great Depression in the form of a metaphor.
-Below is a table comparing the timeline of the imaginary war and the Great Depression:

-Transits to the 1776 US independence chart

-Bonnie Hill found that all the turning points of the imaginary war in the book were related to transits to the US chart, mostly by Mars.
-Hill also noted that Gann was using the Gemini-rising chart of the US Independence, which was also used by other famous astrologers. (* Note: the transits with Pluto are crossed out below, because it was not yet discovered by 1927 when the book was written.)

-Encoding techniques

-Title

-Petter Ivar Amundsen believes that the title of the book is an anagram.
-He replaced the “1940” in the title with the following letters: